Ahooker90/eDefender/README.md

 # eDefender
-The paper has been accepted to TrustCom 2024
+✨The paper has been accepted to TrustCom 2024✨

 ## Dataset Description
 This dataset starts with **12,000** source files across five file types: **AVI, JPEG, MP3, PDF, and TXT**.
 For each file type, five transformations are applied: **original**, **compressed(_rar_)**, **encrypted(_enc_)**, **encrypted-then-compressed(_enc_rar_)**, and **compressed-then-encrypted(_rar_enc_)**.
 This process yields a total of **300,000** Byte Frequency Distribution (BFD) samples in the final dataset.<br />